ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 - **Optional**
 - Environment Variable: `MAS_FACILITIES_PROPERTIES_FILE_LOCAL`
 - Default: None
+- For reference, please refer to the file located at ansible-devops/docs/samples/FACILITIES.properties

 #### mas_ws_facilities_properties_secret_name
 Name of the secret that will be created in the `mas-<instanceId>-facilities` namespace containing the custom FACILITIES.properties file. **This parameter is only used when a custom properties file is provided.** If not specified, defaults to `custom-facilities-properties`.